elisabethirgens/cs50/README.md

 # CS50

-This repo is to track progress, keep some of the code and gather notes from [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/2020/).
-More about what and why in [Kick off CS50 with Study Group](https://elisabethirgens.github.io/notes/2020/11/start-cs50/).
+This repo is to track progress, keep some of the code and gather notes from [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/2021/).
+More about what and why in my blog post: [Kick off CS50 with Study Group](https://elisabethirgens.github.io/notes/2020/11/start-cs50/).

 ---